bcornec/wod-set/profile/ADMIN-GUIDE.md

 - In the certain cases, some post deployment actions are needed.
 For instance, you may want to `git clone` some repository to leverage some data stored there.
 This can only occur when done with the deployment.
 Therefore, a `post-copy-<WKSHP>.sh` is called.

 - Finally, the workshop is now ready to be used by the participant.
-The backend therefore, needs to inform the api-db of this.
+The wod-backend therefore, needs to inform the wod-api-db of this.
 To do so, it will perform two API calls:
   *   The first API call will update the password data for the participant's allocated student.
   *   The second API call will update the participant's allocated student's status to active.

-These changes will trigger the api-db server to send a second email to the participant.
+These changes will trigger the wod-api-db server to send a second email to the participant.
 This email will contain the necessary information for the participant to connect to its notebooks environment.
 The participant will then run the workshop.
 For each workshop, a dedicated time window is allocated.
 Some workshops will take longer to be run than others.
 The time windows varies from 2 to 4 hours maximum.The system knows how to set it up so that it will time out.
-This means that once the participant hits the register button on the frontend web portal, the clock starts ticking.
+This means that once the participant hits the register button on the wod-frontend web portal, the clock starts ticking.

 Some background checks take place on the web portal to verify time spent since the registration to a given workshop.
 As a consequence, a reminder email is sent an hour before the workshop times out.
-When the bell rings at the end of the class, a new procmail API call is made to the backend server ordering a CLEANUP action.
+When the bell rings at the end of the class, a new procmail API call is made to the wod-backend server ordering a CLEANUP action.
 The participant can also trigger this action by registering to a new workshop before the end of the current one.
-He/She will have to provide the necessary information to the frontend web portal in order to end the current workshop.
+He/She will have to provide the necessary information to the wod-frontend web portal in order to end the current workshop.

 ## CLEANUP Verb
-Let's see what is happening on the backend server to perform this CLEANUP verb.
+Let's see what is happening on the wod-backend server to perform this CLEANUP verb.
 ![WoD backend cleanup lifecycle](img/wod-backend-cleanup.png "WoD backend cleanup lifecycle")

 As you can see, it does not differ much from the CREATE.
 We still need to gather data to interact with the proper workshop from the right student.
 The `.procmailrc` is providing us with this information.
 Then, the automation kicks in through the `procmail-action-sh` script.

 What differs is linked to specific end of job actions that needs to be performed.
 So CLEANUP does:
 - The computation of the completion ratio.
-- An API call to send the completion ratio figure to the api-db server.
+- An API call to send the completion ratio figure to the wod-api-db server.
 This can be later queried to build up reporting dashboard.
 - Now that we have extracted the necessary data from the student's notebooks, we can perform a cleanup of the student folder. (see wod_erase_student() upper).
 - On top of cleaning up the student folder, we also kill all the allocated student's processes. (see wod_cleanup_processes_student() upper).
 - If any appliance is involved, the script calls the related `cleanup-<WKSHP>.sh` that will perform the necessary cleanup processes on the appliance.
-- Finally, just like for the creation of a workshop process, we need to tell the frontend that the cleanup is now done.
+- Finally, just like for the creation of a workshop process, we need to tell the wod-api-db that the cleanup is now done.
 Therefore, several API calls are made to update tables in the database.
 We also generate a new password for the student at the cleanup phase to prevent unregistered logins and record it.
 The student status is set to inactive.
 The capacity figure is incremented by one to make the seat available again.

-As for the CREATE phase, the regular checks occuring on the api-db server will get these data and trigger the final email sent to the participant, thanking him for his particpation.
+As for the CREATE phase, the regular checks occuring on the wod-api-db server will get these data and trigger the final email sent to the participant, thanking him for his particpation.

 ## RESET Verb
 Now let's look at the RESET verb.